aleshaleksey/fansys23/05-skills.md

 ___
 ## Skills and Proficiencies

-The game has **skills** and **proficiencies**.
-The game defines them as follows:
+The game distinguishes **skills** and **proficiencies**.
+They are defined as follows.

+### Skills
-- **Skills:** are general training and expertise in a range of mundane activities or disciplines that a character can learn and improve with time.
+Skills are general training and expertise in a range of mundane activities or disciplines that a character can learn and improve with time.
 For example, [**"swim"**](#swim) is a skill that covers swimming, diving and similar, and a character's ability to swim is not binary, i.e it is not simply you can swim or you can't, but rather: "I can't swim", "I can swim but not well", "I can cross a river, yeah", "I've swam 20 miles, it took me 3 hours".

+### Proficiencies
-- **Proficiencies:** A proficiency is the knowledge and ability needed to use a specific toolset or technique.
+A proficiency is the knowledge and ability needed to use a specific toolset or technique.
 Having a **proficiency** allows a character to use a skill in situations that require the given toolset or techniques.
 Eg. Proficiency with "lock picks" with a [**tinker**](#tinker) check allows picking locks.
 Proficiency with the "orcish language" allows you to use [**persuade**](#persuade) skill to persuade those who understand only that tongue.
 Proficiency with "heavy blades" allows one to attack with longswords, rapiers and similar weapons without certain penalties that un-proficient wielders suffer from.

 ___
 ### Acquiring skills and proficiencies